sfengyuan/edidor/README.md

 ![screenshot](https://raw.githubusercontent.com/sfengyuan/edidor/master/images/wild_mode3.png)

 # Wild Mode Demo
 I don't need to post more images, you can generate it by your self.
-Just head to [my site](https://ziox.xyz/).
-Keep clicking 'Theme > Wild mode'
+You can use this theme, and click `theme/wild mode`.
+If you wanna publish the theme to visitors, use custom theme, you can find more information below.

 **No guarantee for what colors you can get** 🙃